keizobabybear/prefect/docs/concepts/tasks.md

 A task is a function that represents a discrete unit of work in a Prefect workflow.
 Tasks are not required &mdash; you may define Prefect workflows that consist only of flows, using regular Python statements and functions.
 Tasks enable you to encapsulate elements of your workflow logic in observable units that can be reused across flows and subflows.

+You must call all tasks from within a flow.
+You cannot call tasks from other tasks.

 ## Tasks overview

 Tasks are functions: they can take inputs, perform work, and return an output.
 A Prefect task can do almost anything a Python function can do.